DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 3 - Security Architecture and Engineering.md

 #### Harrison-Ruzzo-Ullman (HRU) Model

-* [HRU Model](https://en.wikipedia.org/wiki/HRU_(security)) which extends the _Grahan-Denning Model_ and  focuses on dynamic access control and rights management in computer systems.
+* [HRU Model](https://en.wikipedia.org/wiki/HRU_(security)) extends the _Graham-Denning Model_ to focuses on dynamic access control and rights management in computer systems.
-* provides a framework for managing and changing user access rights flexibly and securely, addressing the need for dynamic adjustments to permissions based on evolving requirements.
+* Provides a framework for managing and changing user access rights flexibly and securely, addressing the need for dynamic adjustments to permissions based on evolving requirements.
 * Key Principles
-  * Description of Access Rights:
+  * **_Description of Access Rights_**:
-    * The HRU Model defines access rights in terms of capabilities and permissions that users have.
-It allows for dynamic modification of these rights, making it adaptable to changes in user roles or system requirements.
+    * The HRU Model defines access rights in terms of capabilities and permissions that users have
+    * Allows for dynamic modification of these rights, making it adaptable to changes in user roles or system requirements.
-* Capabilities-Based Access Control:
+* **_Capabilities-Based Access Control_**:
   * Users are granted capabilities that define their access to resources.
 These capabilities can be modified dynamically to reflect changes in user roles or system policies.
-* Applications and Use Cases
+* **Applications and Use Cases**
   * particularly suited for systems with dynamic and complex access requirements, such as large-scale enterprise environments, cloud computing platforms, and systems with varying user roles and permissions.
-  * helps manage access control in environments where user roles and system needs frequently change, ensuring that permissions are adjusted appropriately and securely.
+  * allows management of access control in environments where user roles and system needs frequently change, ensuring that permissions are adjusted appropriately and securely.

 ## 3.3 - Select controls based upon systems security requirements